Moving to Tarragona, Spain

 When we asked people what advice they would give someone preparing to move to Tarragona, they said:

 "Tarragona is a city located in the Catalonia region of Spain, known for its rich history, beautiful beaches, and vibrant culture.
 Before moving to Tarragona, it's important to understand that the official languages are Catalan and Spanish, with Catalan being the most commonly spoken language in the region.
 The cost of living in Tarragona is generally lower than in larger Spanish cities like Barcelona or Madrid, but it's still important to budget accordingly.
 Tarragona has a Mediterranean climate, with hot summers and mild winters, so pack your wardrobe accordingly.
 The city is well-connected by public transportation, including buses and trains, but having a car can be useful for exploring the surrounding areas.
 Tarragona is known for its seafood, so be prepared to enjoy a diet rich in fresh fish and other marine delicacies.
 The healthcare system in Spain is of a high standard, and you will have access to both public and private healthcare options.
 Tarragona is a safe city, but like any other place, it's important to be aware of your surroundings and take basic safety precautions.
 The city is home to several international schools, making it a suitable place for expats with children.
 Tarragona is rich in history and culture, with numerous museums, historical sites, and festivals throughout the year.
 It's important to note that siestas are a common practice in Spain, so many businesses close in the afternoon for a few hours.
-Finally, it's worth noting that Tarragona is a popular tourist destination, so it can get crowded during the peak tourist season," said one expat in Tarragona.
+Finally, it's worth noting that Tarragona is a popular tourist destination, so it can get crowded during the peak tourist season," remarked one expat who made the move to Tarragona.

 How do I find a place to live in Tarragona?